trewknowledge/GDPR/README.md

 The GDPR applies to all organisations located within the EU, whether you are a commercial business, charity or public authority, institution and collect, store or process EU citizen data.
 It also applies to any organisation located outside of the EU if they also collect store or process EU citizen data.

 #### What is considered personal data?
 The GDPR defines personal data as any information or type of data that can directly or indirectly identify a natural person’s identity.
 This can include information such as: Name, Address, Email, Photos, System Data, IP addresses, Location data, Phone numbers and Cookies.

 For other special categories of personal data, there are more strict regulations for categories such as: Race, Religion, Political Views, Sexual Orientation, Health Information, Biometric and Genetic data.

 #### What are the penalties for non-compliance?
 Organizations can be fined up to 4% of annual global turnover for breaching GDPR or €20 Million.
 This is the maximum fine that can be imposed for the most serious infringements.

 There is a tiered approach to the fines whereby a company can be fined 2% for not having their records in order (Article 28), not notifying the supervising authority and Data User about a security breach or for investigating and assessing the breach.

 #### Am I compliant just by activating this plugin?
 NO!
 This plugin is meant to assist a Controller, Data Processor, and Data Protection Officer (DPO) with efforts to meet the obligations and rights enacted under the GDPR.

 ACTIVATING THIS PLUGIN DOES NOT GUARANTEE THAT AN ORGANIZATION IS SUCCESSFULLY MEETING ITS RESPONSIBILITIES AND OBLIGATIONS OF GDPR.
-INDIVIDUAL ORGANIZATIONS SHOULD ASSESS THEIR UNIQUE RESPONSIBILITIES AND ENSURE EXTRA MEASURES ARE TAKE TO MEET ANY OBLIGATIONS REQUIRED BY LAW AND BASED ON A DATA PROTECTION IMPACT ASSESSMENT (DPIA).
+INDIVIDUAL ORGANIZATIONS SHOULD ASSESS THEIR UNIQUE RESPONSIBILITIES AND ENSURE EXTRA MEASURES ARE TAKEN TO MEET ANY OBLIGATIONS REQUIRED BY LAW AND BASED ON A DATA PROTECTION IMPACT ASSESSMENT (DPIA).

 ## Changelog